tc39/proposal-intl-segmenter/README.md

 The `next` method implements the <i>Iterator</i> interface, finding the next segment and returning a corresponding <i>IteratorResult</i> object as described above.

-#### `%SegmentIterator%.prototype.following(from = this.index)`
+#### `%SegmentIterator%.prototype.following(startAfter = this.index)`

-Moves the iterator to the earliest segment in the string starting after the code unit index _from_ (defaulting to the current index when not provided).
+Advances the iterator to the first segment in the string starting after the specified code unit index (defaulting to the current index when not provided).
-Returns *true* if the end of the string was reached.
+Returns the iterator, or throws if the starting index was out of bounds (e.g., was already past the end of the string).

-#### `%SegmentIterator%.prototype.preceding(from = this.index)`
+#### `%SegmentIterator%.prototype.preceding(startBefore = this.index)`

-Moves the iterator to the latest segment in the string starting before the code unit index _from_ - 1 (`from` defaults to the current index when not provided).
+Moves the iterator backward to the first segment in the string starting before the specified code unit index (defaulting to the current index when not provided).
-Returns *true* if the beginning of the string was reached.
+Returns the iterator, or throws if the starting index was out of bounds (e.g., was already negative).

 ### Properties of %SegmentIterator%.prototype:

-#### `get %SegmentIterator%.prototype.index`

-Returns the code point index within the string at which the current segment begins.
-The initial value is `null`, which is functionally the same as `-1` (i.e., a position preceding the first segment).

 #### `get %SegmentIterator%.prototype.segment`

-Returns the current string segment.
+A read-only accessor property that returns the current string segment, as if from an [iteration result](#iteration-result-data).
 The initial value is `null`.

+#### `get %SegmentIterator%.prototype.index`

+A read-only accessor property that returns the code unit index within the iterated string at which the current segment starts, as if from an [iteration result](#iteration-result-data).
+The initial value is `-1` (i.e., a position immediately preceding the first segment), and the highest possible value is the length of the iterated string (i.e., a position immediately following the last code unit).

 #### `get %SegmentIterator%.prototype.isWordLike`

-Returns `true` when granularity is "word" and the current segment is _word-like_ (consisting of letters/numbers/ideographs/etc.), `false` when granularity is "word" and the segment is not _word-like_ (consisting of spaces/punctuation/etc.), and `undefined` when granularity is not "word".
+A read-only accessor property that returns the "word-like" classification of the current string segment, as if from an [iteration result](#iteration-result-data).
-The initial value for granularity "word" is `null`.
+The initial value for granularity "word" is `null`, and for all other granularities is `undefined`.

 ## FAQ

-Q: Why should we pass a locale and options bag for grapheme boundaries?
+### Why should we pass a locale and options bag for grapheme boundaries?
 Isn't there just one way to do it?

-A: The situation is a little more complicated, e.g., for Indic scripts.
+The situation is a little more complicated, e.g., for Indic scripts.
 Work is ongoing to support grapheme boundary options for these scripts better; see [this bug](http://unicode.org/cldr/trac/ticket/2142), and in particular [this CLDR wiki page](http://cldr.unicode.org/development/development-process/design-proposals/grapheme-usage).
 Seems like CLDR/ICU don't support this yet, but it's planned.

-Q: Shouldn't we be putting new APIs in built-in modules?
+### Shouldn't we be putting new APIs in built-in modules?

-A: If built-in modules had come out before this gets to Stage 3, that sounds like a good option.
+If built-in modules had come out before this gets to Stage 3, that sounds like a good option.
 However, so far the idea in TC39 has been not to block either thing on the other.
 Built-in modules still have some big questions to resolve, e.g., how/whether polyfills should interact with them.

-Q: Why is line breaking not included?
+### Why is line breaking not included?

 Line breaking was provided in an earlier version of this API, but it is excluded because simply a line breaking API would be incomplete: Line breaking is typically used when laying out text, and text layout requires a larger set of APIs, e.g., determining the width of a rendered string of text.
 For this reason, we suggest continued development of a line breaking API as part of the [CSS Houdini](https://github.com/w3c/css-houdini-drafts/wiki) effort.

-Q: Why is hyphenation not included?
+### Why is hyphenation not included?

-A: Hyphenation is expected to have a different sort of API shape for various reasons:
+Hyphenation is expected to have a different sort of API shape for various reasons:
 - Adding a hyphenation break may change the spelling of the affected text
 - There may be hyphenation breaks of different priorities
 - Hyphenation plays into line layout and font rendering in a more complex way, and we might want to expose it at that level (e.g., in the Web Platform rather than ECMAScript)
 - Hyphenation is just a less well-developed thing in the internationalization world.
 CLDR and ICU don't support it yet; certain web browsers are only getting support for it now in CSS.
 It's often not done perfectly.
 It could use some more time to bake.
 By contrast, word, grapheme, sentence and line breaks have been in the Unicode specification for a long time; this is a shovel-ready project.

-Q: Why is this API stateful?
+### Why is this API stateful?

 It would be possible to make a stateless API without a SegmentIterator, where instead, a Segmenter has two methods, with two arguments: a string and an offset, for finding the next boundary before or after.
 This method would return an object similar to what `next()` returns in this API.
 However, there are a few downsides to this approach:
 - Performance: